MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-extensions.md

 ---
-title: Customising Dynamics 365 for Financials Using Extensions | Microsoft Docs
+title: Installing Extensions to Customise Dynamics 365 for Financials | Microsoft Docs
-description: Customising Dynamics 365 for Financials Using Extensions
+description: Learn about adding functionality and customising Dynamics 365 for Financials by installing extensions.
-services: project-madeira
 documentationcenter:
 author: edupont04
 ms.service: dynamics365-financials